dant00ine/iOSFriendFinder/README.md

+## Assignment

+Clone the assignment branch of this repository to challenge your knowledge of NSPredicates and fetch requests.

+In the first scene (friendTimeController), see if you can implement the findPeopleCount and findRandomPersonToLogin functions.

+In the last scene (FriendTableViewController), see if you can implement the missing predicates and filters to fetch the correct friends for displaying.
+Read the comments if you're unclear on where to find them.

 ## Getting this project to run

 Since we are using a podfile, you **can't open this project as you normally would in XCode.**